 I take attendance and I take it seriously.
 Attending class is like coming to work; it's required and expected.
 You are expected to attend each class, but life happens.
-You get three free absences.
-After that, attendance will affect your grade in that each additional, unexcused absence will result in 10 points off your final grade.
+We only will meet nine times this semester.
+You get one free absences.
+After that, attendance will affect your grade.
+Each additional, unexcused absence will result in 10 points off your final grade.
 It is your responsibility to make sure you are counted present in each class.
 An assignment sheet will be passed around during each class.
 Do not sign in a friend who is not present.

 However, if you miss a day identified on the syllabus as a mandatory attendance day, 40 points will be taken off your final point total for the course.
+If you know that you will be absent on a mandatory attendance day, please talk to me in advance.